Plausible GMM: A Quasi-Bayesian Approach: Conclusion

 In this paper, we introduce Plausible GMM (PGMM), a quasi-Bayesian framework for inference in moment condition models that allows for potential misspecification.
 By placing a proper prior over the degree of misspecification, PGMM provides a flexible and transparent way to incorporate researchers' subjective beliefs about the plausibility of structural assumptions.
 This approach extends classical GMM by acknowledging that moment conditions are often credible but not exact, enabling more credible inference in the presence of model uncertainty.

-Our theoretical contributions include posterior concentration results, new Bernstein-von Mises type approximations under partial identification, and decision-theoretic guarantees for quasi-Bayes procedures allowing diverging dimensions of parameters and moments.
+Our theoretical contributions include posterior concentration results and new Bernstein-von Mises type approximations under partial identification for quasi-Bayes procedures allowing diverging dimensions of parameters and moments.
+In addition, we also provide decision-theoretic guarantees under some special cases.
 While not our main goal, we also provide an approach and results for using quasi-posteriors to obtain asymptotically valid frequentist inferential statements under support restrictions for the degree of misspecification.

 Empirical applications illustrate the use of PGMM.
 In these examples, we see that PGMM intervals remain informative while allowing for subjective, but empirically motivated deviations away from dogmatic identifying assumptions.
 PGMM may thus offer a useful tool for applied researchers who wish to retain the structure of moment-based models while explicitly allowing for uncertainty about moments being perfectly satisfied.